- PTSD Basics

 Posttraumatic Stress Disorder (PTSD) is a mental health problem that can occur after someone goes through a traumatic event or life-threatening event like war, assault, or disaster.
 Most people have some stress reactions after a trauma.
 If the reactions (such as upsetting memories of the event, increased jumpiness, or trouble sleeping) don't go away over time or disrupt one's life, he or she may have PTSD.

-PTSD is characterized by three clusters of symptoms: Re-experiencing, Avoidance, and Hyperarousal.
+PTSD is characterized by four clusters of symptoms: Re-experiencing, avoidance, negative changes in mood and thoughts, and hyperarousal.

 - Re-experiencing symptoms include intrusive thoughts of the traumatic experience, nightmares, and having physical or emotional reactions to reminders of the event.